-In the relativistic case, most of the formulas are written as function of the total energy of the projectile, E. For user convenience and for unification with the non-relativistic case, we used a rescaled kinetic energy \mathcal{E} in our code, instead the total energy E. Due to this rescaling, implemented formulas are slightly

-Coefficients s_n^l and c_n^l for N=1 and N=2 have been calculated using explicit formulas (see Table 1), but for N>2, to avoid numerical instabilities, using three-term recursion relation (see [2]).
+In the relativistic case, most of the formulas are written as function of the total energy of the projectile, E. For user convenience and for unification with the non-relativistic case, we used a rescaled kinetic energy $\mathcal{E}$ in our code, instead the total energy E. Due to this rescaling, implemented formulas are slightly different than written in section 2.1.
+In the non-relativistic case such rescaling was not necessary, because in this case all formulas are written as function of the kinetic energy from the beginning.
+Coefficients $s_n^l$ and $c_n^l$ for N = 1 and N = 2 have been calculated using explicit formulas (see Table 2.1), but for N > 2, to avoid numerical instabilities, using three-term recursion relation (see [2]).
 In these formulas, factorials and gamma functions for a big arguments appear.
 To minimize the numerical errors, these functions have been replaced by exponents of their logarithms.
 This move was possible only in the case of Gaussian basis; in the case of Laguerre basis, explicit formulas have been used in calculations, so the maximum number of N is limited to 497 in this case.